SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp03-Tutor.md

 💡**Note**:
 - Set the computer name (host name) to be "node1", "node2" and "node3" repectively.
-- Create users with the same user name on each virtual machine.
+- Create users with the same username on each virtual machine.

 ## 4. Environment Setup